harness/developer-hub/docs/self-managed-enterprise-edition/advanced-configurations/use-an-external-postgres-database.md

 ---
 title: Use an external PostgreSQL database with your installation
 description: Learn how to use an external PostgreSQL database with Self-Managed Enterprise Edition installations.
+sidebar_label: Use an external PostgreSQL database
 # sidebar_position: 37
 ---